-Teri Blevins started her Culinary Career creating snacks for her siblings and their friends in exchange for doing her chores in her hometown of St. Albans, WV.
-A lifelong passion for baking and cooking followed, leading her to be known as The Food Mom.
-In 2010, Teri entered Duncan Hines Red Carpet Cupcake Challenge, and although she did not win, she placed in the top 10 nationally.
-A local newspaper article and support of local media friends brought a flurry of inquiries, and Lil’ Bit of Heaven Cupcakes was born on August 1, 2010!
-For the first five years, Teri and her husband Dan, also her business partner and the King of Buttercream, worked out of a commercial kitchen that Dan built in their home.
+Teri Blevins started her culinary career creating snacks for her siblings and their friends in exchange for doing her chores in her hometown of St. Albans, WV.
+Known as the Food Mom, Teri has had a lifelong passion for baking and cooking.
+In 2010, Teri entered Duncan Hines Red Carpet Cupcake Challenge and she placed in the top 10 nationally.
+The result was a flurry of inquiries, and Lil’ Bit of Heaven Cupcakes was born on August 1, 2010!

-Their Facebook page has almost 27,000 fans and continues to grow.
+Teri has provided cupcakes for Paula Deen’s Bag Lady Foundation Fundraiser in Lake Oconee, GA, Jennifer Garner’s Flood Relief Fundraiser, has been named to the 101 Most Unique Places to Dine in WV, and has been named #24 out of the Best 101 Cupcakes in the US by the Dailymeal.com.
 Local awards include Best of Taste and Peoples Choice at the 2016 Sweet Charity Dessert Competition.
 Teri is thrilled to be at the 2017 Food and Wine Festival and can’t wait to bring a taste of WV to Georgia!

 Griffin Bufkin, proprietor of coastal Georgia smoke joint Southern Soul Barbeque, grew up on St. Simons Island, where he is a third generation Islander and passionate curator of some of the Southeast’s best barbeque.
 He spent his college and post-graduate years in the fields of design, photography and video production, followed by a long career in the music business, running several local venues and working as a talent booker and manager.